MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 1. Select **Start scan**.<br>The page updates to shows when the scan is complete.
     ![Screenshot showing a server ready to be scanned](media/migrate/inventory.png) **Figure 2: Inventorying servers**
-1. Select each server to review the shares, configuration, network adapters, and volumes that were inventoried. <br><br>In this release, if you chose to include administrative shares, you'll get an error for shares located in the Windows system folder.
-We don't support transferring those shares, so you'll have to skip them during the transfer phase.
+1. Select each server to review the shares, configuration, network adapters, and volumes that were inventoried. <br><br>Storage Migration Service won't transfer files or folders that we know could interfere with Windows operation, so in this release you'll see warnings for any shares located in the Windows system folder.
+You'll have to skip these shares during the transfer phase.
+For more info, see [What files and folders are excluded from transfers](faq.md#What-files-and-folders-are-excluded-from-transfers).
 1. Select **Next** to move on to transferring data.

 ## Step 2: Transfer data from your old servers to the destination servers